wso2/product-microgateway/README.md

 8. Now let's deploy our first API to Microgateway using the project created in the step 3.
 Navigate to the location where the petstore project was initialized.
 Execute the following command to deploy the API in the microgateway.

-NOTE: Include the path to the apictl executable to

 ```
 apictl mg deploy api -f petstore -e dev
 ```